TheBigCompany1/Renvo/replit.md

 - **State Management**: TanStack Query for server state management and caching
 - **Build Tool**: Vite for fast development and optimized builds

-The frontend follows a page-based routing structure with three main views:
+The frontend follows a page-based routing structure with comprehensive views:
-- Home page for URL input
+- Home page for URL input and property analysis initiation
-- Processing page showing real-time analysis progress
+- Processing page showing real-time analysis progress with email capture gate
-- Report page displaying comprehensive results
+- Report page displaying comprehensive analysis results
+- How It Works page explaining the 3-step analysis process
+- Pricing page with tiered plans and integrated email signup
+- About page showcasing company mission and technology

 ## Backend Architecture